pivotalsoftware/ESarch/README.md

 - The Axon Trader backend microservices will default to using an in memory database if none is provided.
 - The local configuration is used and basic configuration is provided (very handy).
 - You'll need Spring Cloud Registry running in the background, see the `discovery-server` folder for a quickstart app.
-- You'll need Node.js and `npm` to be installed to build the frontend and Nginx to host it.
+- You'll need [Node.js][16] and `npm install` to build the frontend and `npm start` to run it.
-- There are some sample Postman calls for the backend in the file `ESArch Initialize Data.postman_collection.json`
+- There are some sample Postman calls for the backend in the file `ESArchSmokeTest.postman_collection.json`

 # CQRS & Event Sourcing Architectural Overview